-As mentioned in question 34, prior authorisation by the Minister of Justice is required if the controller relies on an ad hoc data transfer agreement to legitimise the transfer of PII to non-adequate countries.
+Prior authorisation is required if the controller relies on an ad hoc data transfer agreement to legitimise the transfer of PII to non-adequate countries.
 Such authorisation is not required when the controller has guaranteed an adequate level of data protection by executing the standard contractual clauses approved by the European Commission.

-36 Further transfer
+Further transfer

-If transfers outside the jurisdiction are subject to restriction or authorisation, do these apply equally to transfers to service providers and onwards transfers?
+36 If transfers outside the jurisdiction are subject to restriction or authorisation, do these apply equally to transfers to service providers and onwards transfers?

-The restrictions and authorisation requirements described in questions 34 and 35 apply regardless of whether PII is transferred to a service provider (ie, processor) or another controller.
+The data transfer restrictions and authorisation requirements apply regardless of whether PII is transferred to a service provider (ie, processor) or another controller.

 The restrictions and requirements applicable to onward PII transfers depend on the legal regime in the jurisdiction where the data importer is located and the data transfer mechanism relied upon to legitimise the initial data transfer outside the EEA.
-For example, the standard contractual clauses and the EU-US Privacy Shield framework contain specific requirements for onward data transfers.
+For example, the standard contractual clauses contain specific requirements for onward data transfers.